Eva Perón: International popular culture

 As early as 1978, the musical was considered as the basis for a movie.
 After a nearly 20-year production delay, Madonna was cast in the title role for the 1996 film version and she won the Golden Globe Award for "Best Actress in a Musical or Comedy".
+The film was also nominated for 5 Academy Awards, having won the Oscar for Best Original Song with "You Must Love Me".

 In response to the American film, and in an alleged attempt to offer a more politically accurate depiction of Eva Perón's life, an Argentine film company released Eva Perón: The True Story.
 The production starred actress Esther Goris in the title role.
 This movie was the 1996 Argentine submission for the Oscar in the category of "Best Foreign Language Film," but was not accepted as a nominee.

 Nicholas Fraser writes that Eva Perón is the perfect popular culture icon for our times, because her career foreshadowed what, by the late 20th century, had become common.
 During Perón's time, it was considered scandalous for a former entertainer to take part in public political life.
 Her detractors in Argentina had frequently accused her of turning public political life into show business.
-But by the late 20th century, Fraser claims, the public had become engrossed in the cult of celebrity and public political life had become insignificant.
+But by the late 20th century, Fraser claims, the public had become engrossed in the cult of celebrity, and public political life had become insignificant.
 In this regard, Eva Perón was perhaps ahead of her time.
 Fraser also writes that Perón's story is appealing to our celebrity-obsessed age because her story confirms one of Hollywood's oldest clichés, the rags to riches story.
 Reflecting on Eva Perón's popularity more than half a century after her death, Alma Guillermoprieto writes that, "Evita's life has evidently just begun."

-Eva Perón appears on the 100 peso note first issued in 2012 commemorating the anniversary of her death.
+Eva Perón appears on the 100 peso note, first issued in 2012, commemorating the anniversary of her death.
 She is also featured on a new 100 peso note, issued in 2022.